djsnowsill/GettingAndCleaningDataAssignment/README.md

 > 6) source("run_analysis.R")

-How the, run_analysis.R script works
+How the run_analysis.R script works
 ====================================
 > Review the run_analysis.R script in the root of the cloned repository.